Funeral today for LI’s Christopher Raguso

 Raguso, 39, who was also a lieutenant with the FDNY, was killed in a helicopter crash in Iraq.

-A funeral for Master Sgt.
-Christopher J. Raguso, a member of the 106th Air Rescue Wing and one of seven U.S. service members killed in a March 15 helicopter crash in Iraq, begins at 11 a.m.
-Saturday at St. Joseph’s Catholic Church in Kings Park.
+Thousands of mourners gathered at St. Joseph’s Catholic Church in Kings Park this morning for the funeral for Master Sgt.
+Christopher J. Raguso, a member of the 106th Air Rescue Wing and one of seven U.S. service members killed in a March 15 helicopter crash in Iraq.

 Raguso, 39, who was also a lieutenant with the FDNY, lived in Commack with his wife and two daughters, ages 5 and 6.
 A wake was held Thursday and Friday at the Commack Fire Department, where he had served as a volunteer firefighter since 2000.